EricaXia/myblog/content/post/nosql_1.md

 +++
-title = "NoSQL Databases and MongoDB Explained" description = "What is NoSQL and why is it needed?" tags = ['NoSQL', 'MongoDB'] date = "2021-01-08" draft = false
+title = "NoSQL Databases and MongoDB Explained" description = "What is NoSQL and why is it needed?" summary = "What are **NoSQL databases**?
+Simply put, NoSQL databases are databases that don't store data in a traditional relational table format (SQL).
+Hence, they are called 'not only SQL', or NoSQL for short.
+Data is instead stored in one of the following types of databases: document, key-value, column, or graph.
+One widely used example of a *document* style NoSQL database is **MongoDB**, which will be discussed further in this post." tags = ['NoSQL', 'MongoDB'] date = "2021-01-08" draft = false